wildybytes/wildybytes/README.md

 * Java

 ## 📫 How to Reach Me?
 You can reach me via email at admin@wildybytes.com.
-I love meeting new people and talking about technology!

 ## ⚡ Fun Facts About Me
-* I am a huge coffee enthusiast and love trying coffee from different places.
+* I am a coffee lover and enjoy trying coffee from different places.
+* I am always eager to learn and explore new technologies.
-* I like reading books about personal development and technology.
+* I am from Indonesia and proud of my heritage.